AditiRout/AditiRout/README.md

 <p align="left">
-An ambitious and hardworking engineer wanting to explore the world of artificial intelligence and also try out new things.Currently learning ML and OpenCV.</p>
+An ambitious and hardworking engineer wanting to explore the world of artificial intelligence and also try out new things.Currently learning ML and Web Development.</p>
 <p>I am experienced in leading teams and have good management and communication skills.I believe that team members should collaborate to bring about an achievement.</p>
 <p>Currently in second year CSE in IIIT BBSR.</p>